dojo-intro-to-programming/online-lessons/day1.md

     - Why are you here?
     - How much experience do you have?
 3. JS Basics - 40min
+    - Necessary Code Helpers
+        - printing
+        - comments
+    1. Core Constructs
         - Remember Things
             - Variables
             - Functions
             - Databases
         - Logic
             - Math
             - Conditionals
                 - if | else if | else
+            - Operators
+                - && || != == === etc.
         - Loops
             - for
             - while
 4. Predict The Output - 10min
     - Intro to T-Diagrams
     - A few examples as a class